zuhair-naqvi/homepass-server/README.md

 * See results under the "Response" section
 * Try the same key more than 5 times consequtively and you'll see a rate limit response
 * Try a differnt key or wait an hour and try the same key and it will work again.

-## Architecture

-The application consists of:
-* `app/Api.js` - A private, consumer agnostic API layer that handles all domain logic
-* `app/Server.js` - A public-facing RESTFul API that consumes Api.js

 ## Tests